AI Inventory Management 2026: Top Data & Visibility Trends

 - ~15% more customer complaints

-Poor visibility isn't just an operational problem — it's a margin problem.
+Poor visibility isn't just an operational problem.
+It's a margin problem.

 See how VNDLY handles visibility →